 \begin{ex} In the following figure, $\lambda_1,\lambda_2$ show two examples of coarse-grainings of causal nets, where $\lambda_1(v_1)=\lambda_1(v_2)=w_1$, $\lambda_1(v_3)=w_2$, $\lambda_1(e_1)=\lambda_1(e_2)=Id_{w_1}$, $\lambda_1(e_3)=\lambda_1(e_4)=h$; and $\lambda_2(v_1)=w_1$, $\lambda_2(v_2)=\lambda_2(v_3)=w_2$, $\lambda_2(e_1)=\lambda_2(e_2)=\lambda_2(e_4)=h$, $\lambda_2(e_3)=Id_{w_2}$.

 \end{ex}

 \begin{rem} One feature of our approach to graph theory is that it provides a natural way (using a morphism) to represent the graphical operation of contracting an edge.
-In our setting, contracting an edge $e$ is formulated as mapping edge $e$ to an identity morphism. \end{rem}
+In our setting, "contracting an edge $e$" is equivalently formulated as "mapping $e$ to an identity". \end{rem}